NuHepMC/Spec/README.md

     * [Conventions](#pc1-struck-nucleon-status)
 * [Contributing and NuHepMC Revisions](#contributing-and-nuhepmc-revisions)
 * [Examples](#examples)
+* [Contact]

 # Introduction

-Until now, each event generator, experimental simulation, and analysis framework maintains their own proprietary set of interfaces and format converters.
+In the accelerator neutrino HEP subfield, currently, each event generator, experimental simulation, and analysis framework maintains their own proprietary set of interfaces and format converters.
 By developing an extensible and extendable set of conventions on top of the versatile and mature HepMC3 we aim to cater to analysers and simulation framework developers who want to handle interactions in a tool-agnostic way, while also not putting any limits on the information that individual event generators want to write out, enabling lossless, bidirectional format conversion with existing proprietary formats.

 The specification is broken down into *Requirements*, *Conventions*, and *Suggestions* (RCs) for each of the following HepMC3 components.